-Student's Na ame Course Code Date Fac ilitator/Evaluator's Na ime Area 10-9 8-7 6-5 4-1 0 Score Depth of Reflection Reflection reveals a thorough insight of the subject matter.
+Area 5 4 2-1 0 Depth of Reflection Reflection reveals a thorough insight of the subject matter.
 Shows depth of critical thinking.
 Uses specific and convincing examples to support reflective statements.
 Reflection reveals insight into the subject matter.
 Often there are thoughtful statements.
 Uses well-chosen examples to support reflective statements.
 Reflection reveals a basic understanding of the subject matter with an effort at reflection.
 At times, some reflective statements are evident.
 Uses some examples to support ideas on the subject matter and reflections.
 Reflection is limited.
 The writer produces some basic understanding of the subject matter.
 Uses limited number of examples to support ideas.
 This seriously affects the integrity of the reflection process Little to no reflection is present.
 Uses few to no examples.
 Analysis Explores issue thoroughly and with insight, developing a clear, original position with persuasive examples.
 Demonstrates sound logic.
-Demonstrates excellent critical thinking and Explores issue well, developing an original position with and good examples.
+Demonstrates excellent critical thinking and problem-solving skills.
+Explores issue well, developing an original position with and good examples.
 Demonstrates good logic.
-Demonstrates very good critical thinking and problem solving skills.
-Defines the issue, but explores it inadequately.
+Demonstrates very good critical thinking and problem-solving skills.
+Defines the issue but explores it inadequately.
 Uses examples inconsistently and/or examples are lacking.
 Demonstrates weakness in logic.
-Demonstrates weak critical thinking and Defines issue inadequately, demonstrating a simplistic view.
+Demonstrates weak critical thinking and problem-solving skills.
+Defines issue inadequately, demonstrating a simplistic view.
 Lacks logic.
-Demonstrates poor critical thinking and problem solving skills.

-problem solving skills. problem solving skills.
-Mechanics, Grammar, Professional Format Mainly error free.
+Demonstrates poor critical thinking and problem-solving skills.
+Little to no analysis is present.
+No analysis present Mechanics, Grammar, Professional Format Mainly error free.
 Uses APA citation correctly where applicable for referencing sources.
 Meets and exceeds all requirements for an excellent academic response.
 Meets and exceeds all requirements of the assignment.
 A few minor errors in usage, grammar, or mechanics.
-Generally uses APA citation correctly where applicable for referencing sources.
+Generally, uses APA citation correctly where applicable for referencing sources.
 Meets most requirements for a well written academic response.
 Meets most requirements of the assignment.
 Frequent errors in usage, grammar, and mechanics, beginning to interfere with the readability and meaning of the paper.
 Uses APA citation inconsistently and with errors when sources are used.
 Meets a few requirements for an acceptable academic response.
 Meets a few requirements of the assignment.
 Numerous errors in usage, grammar, and mechanics, affecting the readability and meaning of the paper.
 Many errors in APA citation, demonstrating lack of citation knowledge when sources are used.
 Meets few requirements for an acceptable academic response.
 Meets little to no requirements of the assignment.
+Plagiarism present No use of APA present